 The statement of net position displays the City's assets and deferred outflows of resources as well as the City's liabilities and deferred inflows of resources.
-The difference between these two groups is called net position.
+The difference between these two groups is call net position.
 The City's net position is comprised of three components with restricted net position being further broken down by the purpose of such restriction.
-The makeup of net position at June 30, 2020 is displayed in the chart below:
+The makeup of net position at June 30, 2021 is displayed in the chart below.

 As you can see the majority of the City's net position is comprised of its investment in capital assets.
-The City placed in service slightly less than \$13 million dollars in new capital assets this year, with the majority of that relating to the finalization of the City Hall/library renovation project.
+The City placed in service just over \$1.1 million dollars in new capital assets this year, with the majority of that being in the form of infrastructure projects within the City.
 Capital assets of the City are depreciated out over their estimated useful life at the time the asset is placed in service.
 The difference between the cost of the assets and their accumulated depreciation is referred to as net book value.
-There was a slight decrease in net book value, \$246,224, at June 30, 2020 as compared to the previous year.
+There was a slight decrease, \$270,394, at June 30, 2021 as compared to the previous year.
 The net book value of the City's capital assets is displayed below:

 In addition to fixed assets, the statement of net position also shows the liabilities of the City.
 The largest two liabilities of the City relate to its participation in the County Employees Retirements System and the City's share of the unfunded pension and OPEB liabilities of that system.
-As of June 30, 2020, the City's pension obligation increased by \$1,353,638 as compared to the prior year to \$13,566,751 while the City's OPEB obligation decreased by \$64,882 to \$3,524,219 over the same period.
+As of June 30, 2021, the City's pension obligation increased by \$551,315 as compared to the prior year to \$14,118,066 while the City's OPEB obligation increased by \$837,260 to \$4,361,479 over the same period.
 The change in these liabilities is the result of several factors such as changes in actuarial assumptions, differences between expected and actual experience, and changes in the City's proportionate share.
-The City is also required to recognize financial statement items called deferred outflows and deferred inflows of resources due to its participation in this plan as well.
+The City is also required to recognize financial statement items called deferred outflows/ deferred inflows of resources due to its participation in this plan as well.

 The statement of activities reflects the City's revenue and expenses, as well as other transactions that have an impact on the City's net position.
-During this fiscal year, the City saw an overall decline of revenues as compared to the prior year of \$595,464.
-The most significant change from year-to-year was the loss of a one-time grant the City received in the prior fiscal year of \$700,000 for the library.
+During this fiscal year, the City saw an overall increase in revenues as compared to the prior year of \$1,486,012.
+The most significant change from year-to-year was the receipt of \$1,716,248 in the form of funding from the CARES Act.
 Other selective changes from year to year are noted below.

-Expenses of the City were \$15,080,157 for the fiscal year ended June 30, 2020, of which \$1,359,895 was the current depreciation expense on capital assets as previously discussed.
+Expenses of the City were \$14,916,239 for the fiscal year ending June 30, 2021, of which \$1,386,087 was the current depreciation expense on capital assets as previously discussed.
+Changes from year-to-year are as follows: